alexlinz/OMD-TOIL/scripts/readMapping.md

 * `pathToGFFs` -  a folder containing all GFF files of all reference genomes to be mapped.
 In FASTA nucleotide format.

-Mapping Reads
+Uncompetitive Mapping of Reads
 --
 This section describes the steps to map metatranscriptomic reads to the reference genomes.
 For convenience, the script `MTwrapperFunction.pl` will execute the pipeline with a single command.
 The script takes as input the directories described below, and maps each metatranscriptome to each reference genome via the following commands:

-1. Clean-up the FASTA header files.
-To avoid potential errors arising from non-alphanumeric characters (such as spaces or underscores), each contig is renamed to a number.
+1. Index the reference genomes.
 For each genome `genome.fna` in `refGenomes`:

-    `awk '/^>/{print ">" ++i; next}{print}' < genome.fna > genome.tmp`

-    `mv genome.tmp genome.fna`

-2. Index the reference genomes.
-For each genome `genome.fna` in `refGenomes`:

     `bwa index -p genome -a is genome.fna`

-3. Map the metatranscriptomes to the reference genomes.
+2. Map the metatranscriptomes to the reference genomes.
 For each metatranscriptome `sample_non_rRNA.fastq` and reference genome `genome.fna`:

     `bwa mem -t 30 genome.fna sample_non_rRNA.fastq > sample-genome.sam`

     where '-t' specifies the number of processors.
 Zissou has 32, please don't use all of them.

-4. Manipulate the ouptut.
+3. Manipulate the ouptut.
 Convert to BAM, sort, and index.
 Delete SAM and unsorted BAM files to save space.
 For each `sample-genome.sam` file:

     `samtools view -b  -S -o sample-genome.bam sample-genome.sam`